Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 What Is the Metaverse, Exactly?

-The term Metaverse, although coined in the 1992 sci-fi novel Snow Crash, was popularized by Facebook (Meta) during the company's rebranding in 2021.
-Today, the term Metaverse is used by different technology sectors to refer to independent concepts that don't necessarily share a direct relationship.
+The term Metaverse, originally coined in the 1992 sci-fi novel Snow Crash, was popularized by Facebook (Meta) during the company's rebranding in 2021.
+Today, the term Metaverse is ambiguous and is used by different technology sectors to refer to independent concepts that don't necessarily share a direct relationship.
 These independent concepts are:

-- Meta's Vision of the Immersive Internet: Meta’s primary vision of the future of technology presents the Metaverse as an abstract concept of AR/VR, envisioning a future where humans interact with the internet with a feeling of presence.
+Meta's Vision of the Immersive Internet: Meta’s vision of the future of technology presents the Metaverse as an abstract concept of social AR/VR, envisioning a future where humans interact with the internet with a feeling of presence.

-The term Metaverse, when used across these three independent technology sectors, leads to ambiguity and confusion.
+The term Metaverse, when used across these three independent and non related technology sectors, leads to ambiguity and confusion.
 Some experts envision the future of technology as a convergence of different aspects of these separate visions.
-However, when discussing our main topic - Spatial Computing - it's better to steer clear of the term 'Metaverse'.
+However, when discussing our main topic of Spatial Computing, it's better to steer clear of the term 'Metaverse'.

 Spatial Computing Sounds Nice

-With the launch of Vision Pro, Apple has adopted Spatial Computing as the umbrella term for AR/VR.
+With the launch of Vision Pro in 2024, Apple has adopted Spatial Computing as the umbrella term for AR/VR.
 Apple has a reputation and history of defining industry terms and standards.

-We've needed a new official industry term, and Spatial Computing does have a nice ring to it.
+We've needed an official industry term, and Spatial Computing does have a nice ring to.

 How Does Spatial Computing Work?

-Let’s cover the key components that define how this technology works.
+Let’s cover the key components that enable how this technology works.

 Displays

-There are two primary display approaches that enable Spatial Computing to work: see-through glass technology and screen pass-through technology.
+There are two primary display approaches that make Spatial Computing work: see-through glass technology and screen pass-through technology.

-1. See-through glass technology, available in products like Magic Leap and Microsoft Hololens.
+1. Optical see-through technology, available in products like Magic Leap and Microsoft Hololens.
 This display technology lets users see their physical environment and 3D holograms through glass.
-These glasses are equipped with advanced technology that enables the device to render 3D holograms superimposed on the environment, creating a realistic overlay of digital content onto the users’ physical environment.
+These glasses are equipped with advanced technology that enables the device to render 3D holograms projected onto the environment, creating a realistic overlay of digital content in the users’ physical environment.

 2. Screen pass-through technology, available in devices such as Apple Vision Pro and Meta Quest.
 This hardware approach presents the user's environment through a high-resolution camera and screen.
-With enough resolution, this method can achieve high realism, seamlessly integrating the real world with digital content.
+With enough resolution, this technique can achieve high realism, making it feel as if the user is looking directly at the physical world.

 Each display technique has its strengths and weaknesses, and determining which one is "better" ultimately depends on the specific use-case.